ThomasMeissnerDS/e2e_ml/README.md

 In the time series module we recently embedded blueprints as well:
 - ml_bp100_univariate_timeseries_full_processing_auto_arima()
 - ml_bp101_multivariate_timeseries_full_processing_lstm()
+- ml_bp102_multivariate_timeseries_full_processing_tabnet()

+Time series blueprints use less preprocessing on default and cannot use all options like classification and regression models.
+Non-time series algorithms like TabNet are different to their regression counterpart as cross validation is replaced by time series splits and data scaling covers the target variable as well.

 In ensembles algorithms can be chosen via the class attribute: test_class.special_blueprint_algorithms = {"ridge": True,